Braves' Brandon Phillips: Exits with hamstring tightness Thursday

 Phillips exited Thursday's game with right hamstring tightness and is listed as day-to-day.

 Johan Carmago slid over to second base and Dansby Swanson took over at shortstop after Phillips was pulled from Thursday's game in Los Angeles.
 Phillips went 1-for-3 with a triple prior to his exit, and his hamstring issue puts his status heading into Friday's game in question.
-Carmago or Sean Rodriguez could fill in at second base against Alex Wood on Friday is Phillips needs a full day off to recover.
+Carmago or Sean Rodriguez could fill in at second base against Alex Wood on Friday if Phillips needs a full day off to recover.

 More News